ark-lang/ark-docs/type_restrictions.md

 ```

 This means that `Key` has to both interfaces, `Hash` **and** `Iterator`.
-Again, the only limit to how many restrictions you can use is your
+Again, the limit to the amount of restrictions you can use is your
 imagination.
 And common sense.